verse-rb/verse-schema/README.md

   # Create a schema with name and age fields
   schema = Verse::Schema.define do
-    field(:name, String).meta(label: "Name", description: "The name of the person").filled
+    field(:name, String).meta(label: "Name", description: "The name of the person") field(:age, Integer).rule(must_be_major)
-    field(:age, Integer).rule(must_be_major)
   end